eayin2/bacula_scripts/README.md

   - `bacula_prune_all -p` will run your prune policy for all backups
   - `bacula_del_failed_jobs_and_volume -d` remove volumes that contain an incomplete backup
   - `bacula_del_vols_missing_catalog -d /path/to/your/storage` removes volumes from the
-     specified that are not know by the catalog.
+     specified storage that are not know by the catalog.
   - `bacula_del_purged_vols -d` deletes volumes from disk that have been marked purged
-    - Note: `bacula_del_purged_vols` doesn't delete all purged-marked volumes, but only if no backup is dependent on the volume anymore, it will be deleted.
-Also if there are less than two full backups for a specific backup job left, the last two full backup volumes won't be deleted either (hardcoded into the script).
+    - Note: `bacula_del_purged_vols` doesn't delete all purged-marked volumes, but only those with no other dependent backups.
+If there are less than two full backups for a specific backup job left, the last two full backup volumes won't be deleted either (hardcoded).

-## Config example
-See the example configs in `bacula_scripts/etc/bacula_scripts/` and modify for your needs.
-The config file `general_conf.py` is used by multiple scripts.

 ## List usage of script